"The value of history is, indeed, not scientific but moral: by liberalizing the mind, by deepening the sympathies, by fortifying the will,

 Napoleonic Wars of 1789-1815.

-Over the following years Cavour, as chief minister to the dynastic House of Savoy, found it possible to gain popular liberal-constitutional-national support in the Italian peninsula.
+Over the following years Cavour, as chief minister to the dynastic House of Savoy (Kings of Sardinia), found it possible to gain popular liberal-constitutional-national support in the Italian peninsula.
 This support

 actually carried Cavour's policy further than the establishment of a "northern Italian" kingdom, (after winning the notably rich provinces of Lombardy and Venetia from a locally much disliked Austrian control),